bsapiro/stuff-that-actually-matters/data protection outline.md

 * make eveyone in your team responsible for delivering software that is secure and respects a user's privacy by design

 ##a note on the internet of shitty things
+* We're connecting more of our lifes by instrumenting our movements, automating our homes
+* The software inside IoT devices has poor quality (Mirai botnet) and remains unpatched, outdated with little incentive to manufacturers to update
+* Not only do these poorly designed software devices expose their owners to harm but we've seen them (massive Botnets)
+* IoT devices are long term devices; we've seen with SCADA/PLC that they remain in use far past their "best before date" meaning risk lives for a long time